grigorisg9gr/polynomial_nets/image_generation_chainer/readme.rst

 Π-nets: Deep Polynomial Neural Networks
 =======================================

-Chainer implementation of the CVPR'20 paper "**Π-nets: Deep Polynomial Neural Networks**".
+Chainer implementation of the image generation as described on the CVPR'20 paper "**Π-nets: Deep Polynomial Neural Networks**".

-Specifically, we include the code for the fully-connected experiment of product of polynomials.
+Specifically, we include the code for image generation on fashion images.